marifaceless/edge-bulk-tts/README.md

    - Press Enter

 3. **Allow the app in Security Settings** (required on macOS)
-   - Try to double-click the `install_mac.command` file - you'll likely get a security warning
+   - Double-click the `install_mac.command` file - you'll get a security warning
-   - Go to Apple menu (top left) → System Settings/Preferences → Security & Privacy → General
+   - After seeing the warning, go to Apple menu (top left) → System Settings/Preferences → Security & Privacy → General
    - Look for a message about "install_mac.command" being blocked
    - Click "Open Anyway" or "Allow" (you may need to click the lock icon and enter your password first)
    - Go back to Finder and double-click the file again